Samus Aran chooses not to speak in Metroid Dread, and that makes all the difference

 But the fact that Samus can talk recontextualizes when she doesn’t talk.
 When she faces down an enemy or discovers something important and says nothing, we can longer dismiss that with “well, Samus never talks.”
 Instead, she is making a choice to remain quiet.
 It’s a deeper look into who she is.
 And it reveals even more about her character.

-Samus’s silence and stoicism is moving
+Samus’ silence and stoicism is moving

-Samus’s silence feels like a truthful reflection of the life she’s lived and the games she stars in.
+Samus’ silence feels like a truthful reflection of the life she’s lived and the games she stars in.
 From the beginning, Metroid games have always been about isolation and self-reliance.
 Samus hasn’t really had anyone to talk to, so she didn’t talk.
 More than that, talking never would have solved any of the problems she faces.
 Action, pushing forward, and violence have worked for her — and guess where she is most expressive.

 While Samus rarely engages in vocal communication, her body language tells an engaging story.
 This is one of the most dangerous people in the universe, and she knows it.
 She’s faced many of these threats before, and she knows how to neutralize them.
 Why wouldn’t she act like she had already won her fight against Kraid before it started?
 Who would she show off for?